Revaya-Hiring/about-revaya/README.md

 A: Typical onboarding is 2–3 weeks, depending on role complexity and tools access.

 **Q: Which industries do you support?**
-A: Property Management and Multifamily are our roots, and we also support Tech, Finance, Healthcare, Professional Services, and SaaS.
+A: Property Management and Multifamily are our roots, and we also support Tech, Finance, Professional Services, and SaaS.

 **Q: What makes Revaya different?**
 A: We focus on leverage, not just “more hands.”
 Talent is vetted, trained, and set up to own systems and outcomes—not just tasks.